IDinsight/danswer/deployment/README.md

 **NOTE: This setup does not explicitly enable https, the assumption is you would have this already set up for your prod cluster**

-1. To run Danswer, navigate to `kubernetes` directory and run the following:
+1. To run HubGPT, navigate to `kubernetes` directory and run the following:
    - `kubectl apply -f .`

-2. To remove Danswer, run:
+2. To remove HubGPT, run:
    - **WARNING, this will also erase your indexed data and users**
    - `kubectl delete -f .`
    - To not delete the persistent volumes (Document indexes and Users), specify the specific `.yaml` files instead of